jordanthornquest/mains-and-monitors/README.md

-# jordanthornquest.github.io
+# My website, powered by GitHub Pages.

-My GitHub Pages Website.
+Uses [Skeleton](http://getskeleton.com) for CSS framework.
+Good and simple for now, does the thing well.